Community Development Department

 Community Development can be defined as the process of helping a community strengthen itself and develop towards its full potential.
 This department works as facilitators, working in partnership with local people and organizations to meet identified needs.

-Community development activities are led by James Schmieder, Assistant City Administrator/Community Development and Wanda Parsons, Community Development Assistant and Business License Coordinator.
+Community development activities are led by James Schmieder, Assistant City Administrator/Community Development and Wanda Parsons, Economic Development Specialist and Business License Coordinator.

 James has been with the City of Union since January, 2015.
 He has a Master's Degree in Public Administration from Southern Illinois University Edwardsville and a Bachelor's Degree in History from Truman State University.